MicrosoftDocs/azure-devops-docs/docs/project/navigation/glossary.md

 A Git repository supports a distributed version control system for tracking changes, reviewing contributions to the code, and more.
 Each developer has a copy of the source repository on their dev machine.
 You can add multiple Git repositories to a project.
 Learn more: [Git Repositories](../../repos/git/index.md).

 > [!NOTE]
-> Git in Visual Studio and VSTS is standard Git.
-You can use Visual Studio with third-party Git services, and you can also use third-party Git clients with VSTS.
+> Git in Visual Studio and Azure DevOps Services is standard Git.
+You can use Visual Studio with third-party Git services, and you can also use third-party Git clients with Azure DevOps Services.

 [!INCLUDE [temp](../../_shared/glossary-terms/notifications.md)]